grea09/color/article/article.md

 For the first execution of the online planning the initial state is added to the problem and the defect detection is applied with the rest of the SODA POP algorithms.
 This will give the first plan.

 On change of environment the previous plan is modified accordingly and then fed to the defect detection and SODA algorithm again.
-This must be done each time the plan is modified in order to actualise the plan. <!-- FIXME The online part won't remove actions that aren't needed anymore ... -->
+This must be done each time the plan is modified in order to actualise the plan.
+The new plan will have all defects fixed.
+For example a saviour action can be removed if the initial step or a new action becomes competing with it and actions with liar link to a removed fluent in the goal will become probably an orphan.

-In practice this will generate little to no iteration of the algorithm. <!-- The main problem here is that some actions may remain in the plan even if they are obsolete from the initial step !!!  -->
+In practice this will generate little to no iteration of the algorithm.

 # Experimental results